-Physical activity level was verified using the short version of the International Physical Activity Questionnaire (IPAQ).
-This questionnaire consists of 8 open questions about the time and frequency of activities performed in the last week, and assesses the time spent per week in physical activities.
-The questionnaire classifies the physical activity level into "sedentary", "irregularly active A and B", "active" and "very active"; however, the classification of patients for this study were considered as "active" (very active and active categories) and "sedentary" (irregularly active and sedentary categories).
+Physical activity level was verified using the condensed version of the International Physical Activity Questionnaire (IPAQ).
+This questionnaire consists of 8 open questions about the time and frequency of activities performed in the last week and assesses the time spent per week on physical activities.
+The questionnaire classifies the physical activity level into "sedentary," "irregularly active A and B," "active" and "very active"13; however, the classification of patients for this study were considered as "active" (continually active and active categories) and "sedentary" (irregularly active and sedentary categories)14.